Sound Diffusers 101: Free DIY Diffuser Designs

 To design the diffusers, I used a system that combines evolutionary optimization (simulated natural selection) with physical modeling.
 If you’re interested in the nerdy details, check out Chapters 6-7 of the diffuser design thesis.

-The thesis gave birth to many possibilities for modular sound diffusers (large diffusers, assembled using small diffusers called modules).
+The thesis gave birth to many possibilities for modular sound diffusers (large diffusers, assembled using small diffuser panels called modules).
 Here are the most promising designs:

 - The Leanfuser™ (called A1-LF in the thesis) — a ridiculously simple, low profile modular stepped diffuser.
 (See the thesis for an extended design called A1-Frac, or the Leanfractal™)